-Development in the Countryside, shown on the Policies Map including Inset Plans, will be limited to permitted in the following circumstances:
+Development in the Countryside, shown on the Policies Map including Inset Plans, will be limited to:

-- a) that where it is needed for the purposes of meeting local business and community needs; for the purposes of agriculture, horticulture or forestry; or other uses appropriate to a rural area, including uses which would help to diversify the rural economy, including small-scale tourist accommodation, holiday caravan sites and very exceptionally, larger scale tourism development; The development must be sensitive to its surroundings, must not have an unacceptable impact on local roads and should offer opportunities to make the location more sustainable (for example by improving the scope for access on foot, by cycling or by public transport). - b) the re-use or rehabilitation of existing permanent and substantial buildings; - c) extensions to existing dwellings and other buildings in accordance with Policy H7; - d) development essentially needed for the continuation of an existing enterprise, facility or operation, of a type and scale which would not harm the character of the surrounding countryside; - e) isolated new homes in the countryside which meet the criteria set out in Policy H6; - f) minor infill development; - g) entry-level exception sites for first-time buyers (or those looking to rent their own home) on land not already allocated for housing which meets the criteria set out in the Framework and Policy GD7.
+- that needed for purposes of agriculture, horticulture or forestry; or other uses appropriate to a rural area, including uses which would help to diversify the rural economy, including small-scale tourist accommodation, holiday caravan sites and very exceptionally, larger scale tourism development; - b) the re-use or rehabilitation of existing permanent and substantial buildings; - c) extensions to existing dwellings and other buildings in accordance with Policy H7; - d) development essentially needed for the continuation of an existing enterprise, facility or operation, of a type and scale which would not harm the character of the surrounding countryside; - e) isolated new homes in the countryside which meet the criteria set out in Policy H6; - f) minor infill development

-- 7.14 The most appropriate development permissible in the countryside will be for the purposes of meeting local business and community needs and for agricultural, horticultural or forestry purposes, where this is necessary for the efficient and effective running of the enterprise.
-Development for community needs will relate to facilities such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.
+- 7.14 The most appropriate development permissible in the countryside will be for agricultural, horticultural or forestry purposes, where this is necessary for the efficient and effective running of the enterprise.
 Some forms of tourism development are appropriate within the rural areas, all of which are covered in Chapter 8. - 7.15 The re-use of substantial brick or stone buildings, which are structurally sound may be an appropriate way of preserving an important local feature in the landscape or providing for a rural use which otherwise may have required a new building.
 Extensions to existing homes and other non-residential buildings are also acceptable in principle, providing they do not prejudice the character of the countryside and are appropriately designed.
 Minor infill development will be of a scale and use that does not have a material impact on the rural character of the area and does not conflict with the provisions of policy ENV3.